More at rubyonrails.org:

 end

-4.5 Prefixing the Named Route Helpers
+4.5.
+Prefixing the Named Route Helpers with :as

 You can use the :as option to prefix the named route helpers that Rails generates for a route.
 Use this option to prevent name collisions between routes using a path scope.
 For example:

-scope 'admin' do
+scope "admin" do

-resources :photos, as: 'admin_photos'
+resources :photos, as: "admin_photos"

 end